-Soldier of Fortune is published by Susan Katz Keating, an award winning writer and investigative journalist specializing in conflict and international security.
+Soldier of Fortune is owned and published by Susan Katz Keating, an award winning writer and investigative journalist specializing in conflict and international security.
 She previously was Senior Editor at the Washington Examiner, and is a longtime contributor to Soldier of Fortune.

 As military correspondent for PEOPLE magazine, she has broken stories there and in TIME on the U.S. military and domestic terrorism, and on major crime.
 She has covered more than 70 mass murder/mass casualty incidents, and has waded into numerous riots while covering domestic unrest.
 A former Washington Times security reporter, Keating (SKK) is the author of Prisoners of Hope: Exploiting the POW/MIA Myth in America (Random House); Native American Rivalries; Saudi America, A Country Study; and several chapters in Brutal Battles of Vietnam: America’s Deadliest Days.